Japanese destroyer Sakaki (1915): Design and description

 The Kaba-class destroyers were improved versions of the preceding Sakura class.
 They displaced 665 LT at normal load and 850 LT at deep load.
 The ships had a length between perpendiculars of 260 ft and an overall length of 274 ft, a beam of 24 ft and a draught of 7 ft 9 in.
 The Kabas were powered by three vertical triple-expansion steam engines, each driving one shaft using steam produced by four Kampon water-tube boilers.
 Two boilers burned a mixture of coal and fuel oil while the other pair only used oil.
 The engines produced a total of 9500 ihp that gave the ships maximum speeds of 30 kn.
 They carried a maximum of 100 LT of coal and 137 LT of oil which gave them a range of 1600 nmi at speeds of 15 kn.
 Their crew consisted of 92 officers and ratings.

-The main armament of the Kaba-class ships consisted of single quick-firing (QF) 12 cm guns located on the bows.
+The main armament of the Kaba-class ships consisted of single quick-firing (QF) 12 cm guns located on the bow.
 They were also armed with four QF 3 in guns on single mounts.
 Two guns were positioned abreast the middle funnel, one gun was on the aft superstructure and the fourth gun was on the stern.
 The destroyers' torpedo armament consisted of two twin rotating mounts for 450 mm torpedoes located between the superstructure and the stern gun.